JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Discussion of the JustAct Framework

 \subsubsection{Formal Inter-Agent Power Dynamics}

-The framework is useful if agents agree to preserve their well-behavedness: agents only act as permitted.
-Thus, policies with complex conditions for permission create complex inter-agent power dynamics, \eg, modelling various common and useful normative concepts.
-For example, in \Cref{sec:scenario:inter-domain-policies}, by stating \lstinline{st-antonius 5}, the St.\ Antonius hospital formalises their trusted peers in the \lstinline{X trusts Y} relation, and also delegates their own power of authorisation to their trusted peers.
-Despite its complexity, \lstinline{st-antonius 5} has an unambiguous meaning.
+The framework is useful if agents strive to stay well-behavedness: acting only as permitted.
+Thus, policies with complex conditions for permission create complex inter-agent power dynamics, \eg, modelling various useful normative concepts.
+For example, in \Cref{sec:scenario:inter-domain-policies}, by stating \lstinline{st-antonius 5}, the St.\ Antonius hospital formalises who they trust in the \lstinline{X trusts Y} relation, and delegates their own power of authorisation to trusted peers.
+Despite its complexity, \lstinline{st-antonius 5} is unambiguous.

 Well-behavedness is also robust: an agent that violates their own well-behavedness by taking a non-permitted action preserves the well-behavedness of their peers.
 This affords meaningful cooperation between well-behaved peers, even in the presence of misbehaving peers.
 The framework lays the foundation for agents to recognise and punish these bad actors, \eg, by cutting them out of future cooperations, ignoring their statements, or expediting their punishment by participating in future audits of their actions.